2022–23 Harvard Crimson women's basketball team

-The 2022–23 Harvard Crimson women's basketball team represents Harvard University during the 2022–23 NCAA Division I women's basketball season.
-The Crimson, led by first-seventh year head coach Carrie Moore, play their home games at the Lavietes Pavilion and are members of the Ivy League.
+The 2022–23 Harvard Crimson women's basketball team represented Harvard University during the 2022–23 NCAA Division I women's basketball season.
+The Crimson, led by first-year head coach Carrie Moore, played their home games at the Lavietes Pavilion in Boston, Massachusetts as members of the Ivy League.
 The Crimson qualified for the Ivy League women's tournament for the fifth season in a row.
-They advanced to the championships after defeating Columbia but fell to Princeton in the championship game.
-The Crimson accepted a bid to the 2023 WNIT.
+They advanced to the championship game for the first time in program history after defeating Columbia but fell to Princeton in the championship game.
+The Crimson accepted a bid to the 2023 Women's National Invitation Tournament, where they advanced to the Great 8 for the first time in program history, but lost to Columbia 71–77.

 Previous season

-They finished the previous season 13–14, 7–7 in Ivy League play to finish in fourth place.
+The Crimson finished the 2021–22 season 13–14, 7–7 in Ivy League play, to finish in fourth place.
 They qualified for the 2022 Ivy League women's basketball tournament but lost to Princeton in the semifinals.